CodeMouse92/quantified-task-management/README.md

 same functions, but it has a few advantages.
 Read more about [Story Points or Energy Points](/faq/story_points.md).

+> Does Quantified Tasks really measure tasks?

+Yes!
+Quantified Tasks is the first objective technique for measuring tasks, so much so that it even allows you to [measure developer accomplishment](faq/accomplishment.md).

 > Who developed Quantified Tasks?

 Quantified Tasks was conceived and developed by Jason C. McDonald,